kearaallen4/data_ai_fall_2025/module_7/README.md

 # Video Lessons:

-- [ ] Curate the videos you watched for your topic of choice and add here under "Video Lessons".
+- [X] Curate the videos you watched for your topic of choice and add here under "Video Lessons".
+Here is the link to the videos that I chose to watch for my Project this week, (https://www.youtube.com/watch?v=pixlHHe_lNQ&list=PLUaB-1hjhk8HqnmK0gQhfmIdCbxwoAoys&index=9)
-- [ ] Ideas for videos could be Alex the Analyst videos on advanced Excel topics, intermediate SQL, or intro to Python from his [Data Analytics Bootcamp](https://www.youtube.com/watch?v=PSNXoAs2FtQ) series.
+- [X] Ideas for videos could be Alex the Analyst videos on advanced Excel topics, intermediate SQL, or intro to Python from his [Data Analytics Bootcamp](https://www.youtube.com/watch?v=PSNXoAs2FtQ) series.

 # Assignment:

 - [ ] Add your completed project to [this discussion](https://github.com/Tech-Moms/data_ai_fall_2025/discussions/64).
-- [ ] Check out last semester's Choose Your Adventure projects [here](https://github.com/Tech-Moms/data-analytics-winter-2025/discussions/197)
+- [X] Check out last semester's Choose Your Adventure projects [here](https://github.com/Tech-Moms/data-analytics-winter-2025/discussions/197)
-- [ ] Celebrate!
+- [X] Celebrate!
 Learning how to learning is an important part of learning!